KELOWNA, BC – The British Columbia Trucking Association’s 2016 Volvo Trucks Canada Driver of the Year is Randy Kuryk of Bison Transport.

 LANGLEY — The British Columbia Trucking Association (BCTA) has named a Board of Directors for 2015- 2016 at the BCTA’s Annual General Meeting and Management Conference in Whistler, BC.
 Board Chairman Kevin Johnson of Coastal Pacific Xpress will remain on for the second year of his two-year term.

-LANGLEY, B.C. — The B.C.
-Trucking Association has revealed the provincial government has provisionally approved pro-rated licence fees for commercial trucks and buses.
+VICTORIA — The B.C. government officially approved pro-rated licence fees for commercial vehicles, including both trucks and buses.